What is important when hiring a criminal defense attorney?

 Jury trials are complicated.
 But when you are dealing with a jury trial on a serious assault or a homicide, it is astronomically complicated and complex.
 I will tell you that when dealing with a jury trial, you have to know from the very start to the very end what you are doing – from the picking of the jury to the opening statements to the questioning witnesses through the closing statements.
 Then, obviously asking the jury to come back with a finding of “not guilty.”

 I have the expertise to deal with trials from a criminal defense perspective.
 That expertise is something that is needed by my clients.
-I can use the expertise that I have honed over 14 years to provide them with great representation of serious criminal cases.
+I can use the expertise that I have honed over 14 years to provide clients with great representation for serious criminal cases.